Loham: Soundtrack

 The film's music was composed by Sreevalsan J. Menon, and lyrics were written by Rafeeq Ahammed, Manoj Kuroor and Rajeev Nair.
 The first song, "Kanaka Mayilanchi", sung by Mythili, was released by Mathrubhumi on 13 August 2015.
-Mythili also sang a duet with Shahabaz Aman.
-The Times of India called it "a melody that remind [sic] listeners of the golden era of Malayalam cinema".
+The Times of India called the duet Mythili sang with Shahabaz Aman "a melody that remind [sic] listeners of the golden era of Malayalam cinema"..
 The audio CD comprising three songs was released on 17 August during a function held at Kochi.